 - Text value: Enter any static text

 - Optional: Specify whether you want to allow the creation of new leads in Microsoft Dynamics if no matching lead or contact is found for a BlueConic profile.
+You can further specify whether to reopen leads formerly marked as disqualified.
 This step is optional.

 You can restrict the leads that are created by selecting an optional segment.
-For example, if you selected "All Visitors" in step 1, select "Highly Engaged" as an optional segment to only create leads in Dynamics if the visitors are part of both segments.
+For example, if you selected "All Visitors" in step 1, select "Engagement: High" as an optional segment to only create leads in Dynamics if the visitors are part of both segments.
+If you choose a segment here, BlueConic shows the number of profiles that are in both this segment and the segment in step 1 and can potentially become leads in Microsoft Dynamics.

 Connections can be added to Objectives, allowing for privacy management of the information that is being picked up.
 A connection will only process the profiles of visitors who have consented to at least one of the objectives that the connection is linked to.